salemsajjad/Vitis-HLS-Sequential/05-Timer_Vitis_HLS/README.md

 # Here is my HLS Timer IP core desigend with Vitis HLS

-As the picture is shown below the module has one N-bit input for determining the Timing Interval and a "Start" port and "End" output.
+As the picture shown below the module has one N-bit input for determining the Timing Interval and a "Start" port and "End" output.

 When the timer receives a logic value '1' ib Start input, it counts n-clock cycles and activates the End output.